sgmarghade/express-architect-js/README.md

-This is hello world app wth ExpressJs and ArchitectJs integration.
+This is hello world app wth ExpressJs and ArchitectJs integration for plugin architecture.

 ExpressJs : https://expressjs.com/